Resonance

+All systems, including molecular systems and particles, tend to vibrate at a natural frequency depending upon their structure; when there is very little damping this frequency is approximately equal to, but slightly above, the resonant frequency.
+When an oscillating force, an external vibration, is applied at a resonant frequency of a dynamic system, object, or particle, the outside vibration will cause the system to oscillate at a higher amplitude (with more force) than when the same force is applied at other, non-resonant frequencies.

-Frequencies at which the response amplitude is a relative maximum are also known as resonant frequencies or resonance frequencies of the system.
+The resonant frequencies of a system can be identified when the response to an external vibration creates an amplitude that is a relative maximum within the system.
 Small periodic forces that are near a resonant frequency of the system have the ability to produce large amplitude oscillations in the system due to the storage of vibrational energy.

 Resonance phenomena occur with all types of vibrations or waves: there is mechanical resonance, orbital resonance, acoustic resonance, electromagnetic resonance, nuclear magnetic resonance (NMR), electron spin resonance (ESR) and resonance of quantum wave functions.
 Resonant systems can be used to generate vibrations of a specific frequency (e.g., musical instruments), or pick out specific frequencies from a complex vibration containing many frequencies (e.g., filters).

 The term resonance (from Latin resonantia, 'echo', from resonare, 'resound') originated from the field of acoustics, particularly the sympathetic resonance observed in musical instruments, e.g., when one string starts to vibrate and produce sound after a different one is struck.

 Overview

 Resonance occurs when a system is able to store and easily transfer energy between two or more different storage modes (such as kinetic energy and potential energy in the case of a simple pendulum).
 However, there are some losses from cycle to cycle, called damping.
 When damping is small, the resonant frequency is approximately equal to the natural frequency of the system, which is a frequency of unforced vibrations.
-Some systems have multiple, distinct, resonant frequencies.
+Some systems have multiple and distinct resonant frequencies.

 Examples

 A familiar example is a playground swing, which acts as a pendulum.
 Pushing a person in a swing in time with the natural interval of the swing (its resonant frequency) makes the swing go higher and higher (maximum amplitude), while attempts to push the swing at a faster or slower tempo produce smaller arcs.
 This is because the energy the swing absorbs is maximized when the pushes match the swing's natural oscillations.

 Resonance occurs widely in nature, and is exploited in many devices.
 It is the mechanism by which virtually all sinusoidal waves and vibrations are generated.
-Many sounds we hear, such as when hard objects of metal, glass, or wood are struck, are caused by brief resonant vibrations in the object.
+For example, when hard objects like metal, glass, or wood are struck, there are brief resonant vibrations in the object.
 Light and other short wavelength electromagnetic radiation is produced by resonance on an atomic scale, such as electrons in atoms.
-Other examples of resonance:
+Other examples of resonance include: